BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 The river is Deep Water, with the exception of the ford, which is treated as open ground.
 Additionally, any model that makes a Swim test for trying to cross the Anduin suffers an additional -1 penalty to their roll.

-**PARTICIPANTS**

-**Good:** Wood Elf Captain with Elf bow; 12 Wood Elf Warriors: 4 with throwing daggers, 4 with Wood Elf spear, 4 with Elf bow; 1 Wood Elf Sentinel.

-**Evil:** Muzgúr, Orc Shaman; Orc Captain with shield; 12 Orc Warriors: 4 with shield, 4 with spear, 2 with two-handed weapon, 2 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers.

 ![](../media/scenarios/defence_of_the_north/crossing_of_the_anduin.jpg)

 ---

 ## ATTACK ON LÓRIEN

+**PARTICIPANTS**

+**Good:** Orophin; Wood Elf Captain with Elf bow; 12 Galadhrim Warriors: 4 with shield, 4 with spear and shield, 4 with Elf bow; 12 Wood Elf Warriors: 4 with throwing daggers, 4 with Wood Elf spear, 4 with Elf bow.

+**Evil:** Muzgúr, Orc Shaman; Orc Captain with shield; Orc Shaman; 24 Orc Warriors: 8 with shield, 8 with spear, 4 with two-handed weapon, 4 with Orc bow; 6 Warg Riders: 2 with shield, 2 with throwing spear, 2 with Orc bow; 6 Orc Trackers.

 **LAYOUT**